-Steep Point, the westernmost point of Western Australia, is a perfect vantage point to see the magnificent Zuytdorp Cliffs, which rise some 170 meters above sea level.
+Steep Point is a perfect vantage point to see the magnificent Zuytdorp Cliffs, which rise some 170 meters above sea level.

 Steep Point is also a mecca for fishermen, known to be one of the world’s most successful land-based fishing locations.
 Here fishermen use ballooning equipment to carry bait out into deeper water where gamefish can be found.